What happened to the last two weeks? Seriously — where did they go?

 Another reason we’re so busy?
 Nic and I are constantly learning to better serve our clients.

-For me, that means being part of Women’s Business League, where I meet with fellow women business owners twice a month to talk shop, brainstorm, and support each other.
+For me, that means being part of the Women’s Business League, where I meet with fellow women business owners twice a month to talk shop, brainstorm, and support each other.
 (Entrepreneurship can get lonely — community is everything!)

 Nic created something similar for developers — the Webmasters Backup Alliance.
 It’s a small but mighty group of website hosts and developers who meet twice a month to talk coding, tools, and problem-solving.
 They even cover for each other during vacations, so clients always have someone to call.
 Oh — and they just launched their first podcast!
 (You can listen to it here.)